7 Signs Your Service Desk Platform Needs a Migration in 2026

 Sign 1: Your Platform Requires a Specialist to Change Anything

-If making a workflow change, adding a new ticket category, or updating an SLA policy requires a consultant, a developer, or a week-long support ticket to the vendor, your platform has outgrown your team’s ability to manage it.
+If making a workflow change, adding a new ticket category, or updating an SLA policy requires a consultant or a week-long support ticket to the vendor, your platform has outgrown your team’s ability to manage it.

 Modern ITSM platforms are designed for admin teams, not developers.
-Configuration changes should be achievable by a trained IT administrator without writing code or engaging external support.
-When they are not, the platform is working against the operation rather than for it.
-In practice, this dependency compounds over time: every change that requires specialist involvement is a change that does not happen quickly, which means the platform falls further behind the organisation’s actual needs.
+Configuration changes should be achievable by a trained IT administrator without writing code.
+When they are not, the platform works against the operation.
+This dependency compounds over time.
+Every change that requires specialist involvement is a change that does not happen quickly.
+The platform falls further behind the organisation’s actual needs.

 Sign 2: Your Reporting Is Built in Spreadsheets Outside the Platform

-If your weekly SLA report, monthly performance dashboard, or quarterly business review data is assembled by exporting from the platform into Excel and manually formatting it, your reporting infrastructure has failed.
+If your weekly SLA report or monthly performance dashboard is assembled by exporting from the platform into Excel and manually formatting it, your reporting infrastructure has failed.
 This is not a team problem.
 It is a platform problem.

-Modern ITSM platforms have native reporting and dashboard capabilities that produce the data IT leaders need without manual assembly.
-Real-time dashboards showing SLA adherence, ticket backlog, first contact resolution rate, change success rate, and agent performance should be available in two clicks.
+Modern ITSM platforms have native reporting that produces the data IT leaders need without manual assembly.
+Real-time dashboards showing SLA adherence, ticket backlog, first contact resolution rate, and agent performance should be available in two clicks.
 If they are not, the team is spending hours each week on reporting that should take minutes.

 Sign 3: Your Self-Service Portal Has Single-Digit Adoption